vibalcam/medical-max-auc/README.md

     (The flag `--use_best_model` saves as `last.ckpt` the epoch with the highest validation AUC)

-    For **ChestMNIST**, we use early stopping (patience 50 epochs) and mixed-16 precision for faster training.
+    For **ChestMNIST**, we used early stopping (patience 50 epochs) and mixed-16 precision for faster training.
 The following grid search is used:
     - learning rate: 1e-2
     - batch size: 128
     - weight decay: 1e-4, 1e-5